w3f/polkadot-wiki/docs/thousand-validators.md

 #### Requirements

-- Verified identity
+- Verified identity (see [here][identity instructions] for instructions)
-- Connect to dedicated telemetry
+- Connect to dedicated telemetry (use
+  `--telemetry-url 'wss://telemetry-backend.w3f.community/submit 1'` when starting the node)
 - Minimum of 50 KSM self-stake
 - No more than 10% commission
 - Separate controller and stash (or have a Staking proxy set up)
 - Must be on latest release
 - Max two nodes (under same sub/super identity)

+#### Leaderboard

+The leaderboard is available at https://thousand-validators.kusama.network/#/leaderboard.

 ### Polkadot